CLIUtils/CLI11/README.md

 example.
 This also works for short form options `"-f,!-n"` or `"-f,-n{false}"`.
 If `variable_to_bind_to` is anything but an integer value the default behavior is to take the last value given, while if `variable_to_bind_to` is an integer type the behavior will be to sum all the given arguments and return the result.
 This can be modified if needed by changing the `multi_option_policy` on each flag (this is not inherited).
 The default value can be any value.
-For example if you wished to define a numerical flag
+For example if you wished to define a numerical flag:

 ```cpp
 app.add_flag("-1{1},-2{2},-3{3}",result,"numerical flag") // 🆕
 ```

 using any of those flags on the command line will result in the specified number in the output.
 Similar things can be done for string values, and enumerations, as long as the default value can be converted to the given type.